 In clinical trials, several potentially serious side effects were associated with the use of Olumiant, including serious infections, malignancies (lymphoma and other cancers), and blood clots (thrombosis).
 Serious infections may be viral, bacterial, or fungal, and may require hospitalization.
 Some infections may lead to death.
 Blood clots may also be fatal and include deep venous thrombosis (blood clot in a deep vein like the legs), pulmonary embolism (blood clot in the lungs), and arterial thrombosis (blood clot in an artery, which could cause a heart attack or stroke).

 The most common side effects experienced by patients in clinical trials receiving Olumiant were upper respiratory tract infections, nausea, herpes simplex and herpes zoster.
 Other side effects seen with Olumiant include gastrointestinal perforations and changes in blood work (white blood cell counts, red blood cell counts, blood lipids, and liver enzymes).
+This is not an exhaustive list of side effects.

 Things to know about Olumiant